 The data controller is Ideawise Limited, Room 604, Alliance Building, 133 Connaught Road, Central Hong Kong, Hong Kong.
 Its representative is SmH ServiceCenter.de GmbH, P.O.
 Box: 20 04 34, 13514 Berlin/Germany.
 Please direct any general support requests to: email@example.com).

 Ideawise Limited is also meant when the terms ‘we’ or ‘us’ are used below.
 Please note that we are a company based outside the European Economic Area (‘EEA’).
-As far as you use our Service and data is processed, these data are transferred to a so-called ‘Third Country’.
-Details can be found in section 7 below.
-You can contact our data protection officer at: firstname.lastname@example.org (general support request will not be processed by the data protection team, please direct these requests to email@example.com).
+As far as you use our Service and data is processed, these data are collected by a data controller located in a so-called ‘Third Country’.
+Nonetheless, we will respect standards under applicable European data protection laws.
+Details about international data transfers can be found in section 7 below.
+You can contact our data protection officer at: firstname.lastname@example.org (general support requests will not be processed by the data protection team, please direct these requests to email@example.com).

 If we provide the Service for your use, we process personal data from various sources.
 This is data that we collect automatically - for example when you visit our Website - as well as other data that you have additionally provided to us.